DanielOaks/demoscene-basics/tweetcarts/basics.md

       </td>
       <td>
         <p>
-          Describes ways to clear the background when rendering new frames
+          Describes ways to clear the background when rendering new frames.
         </p>
       </td>
     </tr>